ewoodhead/QuantumNPA.jl/README.md

 - projector,
 - unitary,
 - zbff (Brown-Fawzi-Fawzi operators).
-The identity is represented by variable `Id` that is predefined.
+The identity is represented by a variable `Id` that is predefined.
 ```julia
 julia> Id
 Id